immcantation/shazam/docs/topics/plotBaselineDensity.md

 :   string defining the plot title.

 subsetRegions
-:   character vector defining a subset of regions to plot, correspoding to the regions for which the `baseline` data was calculated.
+:   character vector defining a subset of regions to plot, corresponding to the regions for which the `baseline` data was calculated.
 If `NULL` all regions in `baseline` are plotted.